GabrielQSherman/Introduction-to-APIs/image_sharing_socialmedia/README.md

 4/22/2020

     update signup page to alert user for bad password inputs and when no profile color is selected.
 Updated styling to the page

+4/26/2020

+    combine two home pug templates into one, use logic to create a diffrent display for users that are not signed and thoes who are.

+    adding a 'frontpage' to the site that will display all users post, as of todays work all post can be passed to the pug template

+[] create a display for the frontend so users can veiw a varity of post from diffrent users

+[] allow the option to sort post by diffrent categories